 This course is also a suitable preparation for PhD studies.

 All applicants for this course must have taken computing courses that equate to two years of a computer science undergraduate programme.
-All applicants (UK, EU, Overseas) must provide Graduate Record Examination (GRE) scores for Quantitative Reasoning and Verbal Reasoning.
 For further details, see the MSc Computing (Security and Reliability) entry requirements or our FAQs.

 Deadline for applications

 Applications for 2021/2022 are now closed.
 Applications for the 2022/2023 cycle will open on the 04 October 2021.
 The deadline is 31 July 2022; however, please be advised that we reserve the right to close applications before this date.
 As such, we recommend applying sooner rather than later.